offbeatwp/documentation/basics__forms.md

 ## Creating your own fields

-In some cases, it could be interesting to create your own fields by extending OffbeatWP Fields so you can reuse them.
+In some cases, it could be interesting to create your own fields by extending OffbeatWP Fields so you can re-use them.
 The right place to this is in an `app/Form/Fields` folder from the root of your theme.

 If for example, you want to have a field to define a rating create a file named `Rating.php` in your `app/Form/Fields` directory, containing: